tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

     System.out.println(transfer.getState());
 }

-// Enter the bucket name in the format: BucketName-APPID String bucketName = "examplebucket-1250000000";
+// Enter the bucket name in the format of `BucketName-APPID`.
+String bucketName = "examplebucket-1250000000";
 String key = "exampleobject";
 File localFile = new File(localFilePath);